gndrmnn/nodepool/doc/source/openstack.rst

         subset of availability zones, supply a list of availability zone names in this setting.

-        Nodepool chooses an availability zone from the list at random when creating nodes but ensures that all nodes for a given request are placed in the same availability zone.
+        Nodepool chooses an availability zone from the list at random when creating nodes.
+Unless `sticky-availability-zone` is set to False, it will ensure that all nodes for a given request are placed in the same availability zone.

+     .. attr:: sticky-availability-zone
+        :type: bool
+        :default: True

+        Set this to False to allow requests to be satisfied with ready nodes from different availability zones.

      .. attr:: networks
         :type: list